Da-nae/Escapium-website/README.md

 ## **What the easiest part ?**

-- David :
+- David : The Footer.
 - Quentin : The navbar was pretty difficult to achieve.
 - Danaé : the HTML and SCSS of each page, and the organization of all the SCSS folders.

 ## **What the hardest part ?**

-- David :
+- David : Integrate the Google map and also the area icon on it.
 - Quentin : Make the html of each pages.
 - Danaé : the Javascript's animations.